 5. Keep It Short and Simple

-For someone with no full-time work experience, it wouldn’t be logical to create a 4-page resume.
 Keep your CV short, simple, and clean.
-Avoid unnecessary information that will not support your career goals or those that will not match the position you are applying for.
+Avoid unnecessary information that do not support your career goals, or details that do not align with the position you are applying for.

-Let Our HR Experts Review Your CV for Free
+3. Get Tips from Our HR Experts to Improve Your CV

-- How To Write A Resume For Fresh Graduates?
+- How To Write A Cover Letter For Fresh Graduates